Skills in Demand Visa

 - The nomination must specify the occupation, terms, and conditions of the role offered to the overseas worker.

-- Depending on the chosen stream, the sponsor must ensure:
+- Depending on the chosen stream, the sponsor must ensure additional requirements are met as listed above.

 - The position must be genuine, full-time, and essential to business operations.